2022/23 Grant Recipients Annnounced

-The 22-23 Responsible Wood Community Grants program supports regional and rural Australian communities create and complete local forest based projects that suits both communities and the forests’ needs.
-Funding can be used for many different types of forest based projects, and may include; the construction or upgrade of picnic facilities, tracks, interpretive signage, forest rehabilitation or habitat improvement, bushfire related commemorations or forest based art installations.
+The Responsible Wood Community Grants program supports regional and rural Australian communities in creating and completing local forest-based projects that suit both communities and the forests’ needs.
+Funding can be used for many different types of forest based projects, and may include; the construction or upgrade of recreational facilities, interpretive signage, forest rehabilitation or habitat improvement projects, bushfire-related commemorations, and forest based art installations and other events.

-Responsible Wood is encouraging groups such as, registered charities, Landcare or local environmental organisations, Men’s sheds, local incorporated groups, sporting clubs, art groups, councils, education institutions, registered bike or bushwalking clubs and or Indigenous organisations to come up with some creative ideas about how to better access or enjoy forests and submit a grant application.
+Responsible Wood encourages groups such as registered charities, Landcare or local environmental organisations, Men’s sheds, locally incorporated groups, sporting clubs, art groups, councils, education institutions, registered bike or bushwalking clubs and or Indigenous organisations to apply with creative ideas about how to better access or enjoy forests and submit a grant application.

 Application process

-- Seek support of your local Responsible Wood certified forest manager or certified Chain of Custody supplier for your project.
-Click here to the list of certified Responsible Wood members.
+- Seek support from your local Responsible Wood certified forest manager or certified Chain of Custody supplier for your project.
+Click here to search the list of Responsible Wood certified organisations.

-- If you and your project is eligible, please download and complete the application form.
+- If your project is eligible, please download and complete the Application Form.

-- Submit your application, by email both the signed application form and eligibility checklist to [email protected] by the 31st October 2022.
+- Submit your application, by emailing both the completed Application Form and the Eligibility Checklist to [email protected] by the 3rd of November 2023.

-If you have questions regarding your project application, please review the FAQ and if still unsure, contact Megan at [email protected]
+If you have questions regarding your project application, please review the FAQ and if still unsure, contact Responsible Wood at [email protected]

 FAQ